 In this explainer, we will learn how to determine whether a function is differentiable and identify the relation between a function’s differentiability and its continuity.

-Differentiation is hugely important, and being able to determine whether a given function is differentiable is a skill of great importance.
-When we learn about derivatives, we learn two important facts: firstly, that the derivative is the slope of the tangent to a curve at any given point and, secondly, that the derivative is defined by a limit and, therefore, only exists if the given limit exists.
+When we learn about derivatives, we learn two important facts: firstly, that the derivative is the slope of the tangent to the graph of a function at any given point and, secondly, that the derivative is defined by a limit and, therefore, only exists if the given limit exists.
 Using these two important ideas about derivatives, we can determine whether certain derivatives exist.
-We begin by recapping the definition of the derivative.
+We begin by recapping the definition of the derivative in terms of a limit.

 The derivative of a function at a point is defined as